Join the Great Dane Care Newsletter!

 Depending on your location, you may be able to find a rescue shelter or adoption agency with the perfect Great Dane for you.
 The Great Dane Club of America also has a listing of their rescue committee members by state that you can contact for recommendations.

-I want to be clear here, the vast majority of dogs that you will find at a shelter or rescue will be the sweetest dogs you will ever meet.
+I want to be clear: the vast majority of dogs you will find at a shelter or rescue will be the sweetest dogs you will ever meet.
 That said, there are occasionally dogs that are given to shelters because they seem to be incompatible with certain situations.

-If you aren’t up for working with your dog on behavior issues, you may want to reconsider getting anydog, but, of course, there are exceptions.
+If you aren’t up for working with your dog on behavior issues, you may want to reconsider getting any dog, but there are exceptions.
 Parents with small children, for instance, might be forgiven for wanting to make sure they get a dog that doesn’t have a propensity for nipping.

 The price can also drop (or rise) depending on the age and pedigree of the dog.